-Answer all the questions about the evidence you have on file to support the application.
+Answer all the questions about the evidence available on file to support the application.

-Step 7 Assessor's report (Part 2 of Form 8)
+Step 7 Part 2 of Form 8

-Some applications will require you to enter details from Part 2 of Form 8 to substantiate the evidence of need.
-You must specify who carried out the assessment and when.
+Some applications will require details from Part 2 of Form 8 to be entered to substantiate the evidence of need.
+Centres must specify who carried out the assessment and when.